-It’s simply prababcia - as grandmother in Polish is babcia.
-You will also hear variations like prababka.
+Great grandmother in Polish is "prababcia," which directly translates to "great grandmother."
+You may also hear variations like "prababka."

 Now you know how to say great grandfather and great grandmother - and if they are still with us - be sure to call them up and kiss your pradziadek i prababcia dobranoc!